cgiraldo/katacoda-scenarios/dockerfiles/step2.md

 CMD ["nginx", "-g", "daemon off;"]
 </pre>

-Cada instrucción RUN, COPY y ADD añade una capa a la imagen de docker.
+Every RUN, COPY and ADD instruction add a new ufs layer to the docker image.
-Podemos seguir las siguientes dos recomendaciones
+We will apply these best-practices:

 >Minimize the number of layers

 >Split long or complex RUN statements on multiple lines separated with backslashes to make your Dockerfile more readable, understandable, and maintainable.

-Quedando el Dockerfile final de la siguiente manera:
+So our final Dockerfile is as follows:

 <pre class="file" data-filename="Dockerfile" data-target="replace">
 FROM alpine:3.8